nahidthenh/media-wipe/README.txt

 Yes, but it should be used with caution.
 Test in a staging environment before using it on a live site.

 = Does it delete only unused media files? =
-No, it deletes all media files, both used and unused.
+You now have the option to delete all media, selected media, or unused media files.

 == Screenshots ==